e-ucm/xapi-seriousgames/README.md

 ### 7.2.1. touched _position_

-The player touched (or clicked) a target inside the game world (e.g., an UI control).
+The player touches (or clicks) a target inside the game world (e.g., an UI control).

 * `value` is the optional position of the player touch/click.
 It should be in the game coordinates system.